MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 ## Enable integration on a subscription

-If you've never enabled the Defender for Endpoint unified solution, you can turn it on manually for both Windows and Linux machines in a subscription using the [REST API call](#enable-the-microsoft-defender-for-endpoint-unified-solution-at-scale), or in the portal as follows:
+If you've never enabled the Defender for Endpoint unified solution, you can turn it on manually as follows:

 1. In Defender for Cloud, select **Environment settings** and select the subscription containing the machines on which you want to deploy the Defender for Endpoint integration.